 That said, you can combine federal and private loans through student loan refinancing.
 Or, you can pick a single loan to refinance and leave the rest as they are.

 There are many companies out there that will charge you a fee in return for consolidating your loans for you.
-However, there’s no need to pay anyone to do it; you can do it yourself for free.
-The application for federal Direct Consolidation Loans can be completed online in about 30 minutes.
+However, don’t fall prey to these and other student loan scams — you can do it yourself for free.
+The application for federal direct consolidation loans can be completed online in about 30 minutes.

-If you have private loans you would like to refinance, you can do so by shopping for lenders on your own and comparing offers.
+If you have private loans you’d like to refinance, you can do so by shopping for lenders on your own and comparing offers.
 Once you find terms that work for you, you can submit your application online.
-The best private lenders do not charge application, origination or disbursement fees.
+The best private lenders don’t charge application, origination or disbursement fees.

 Are you wondering if you have good enough credit for student loan debt consolidation?
 Rest assured that the consolidation process doesn’t check your credit at all.

 While consolidation doesn’t have credit requirements, refinancing does.
-Though refinancing could save you money on your loans, you’ll need to show you have the financial credentials to qualify for lower rates.
-You or your cosigner will need to have a strong credit score and steady income.
+Though refinancing can save you money on your loans, you’ll need to show you have the financial credentials to qualify for lower rates.
+You (or your cosigner) will need to have a strong credit score and steady income.
 You can check out our quiz tool to get an idea of whether you might qualify.

 Refinancing also isn’t the right move for you if you’re relying on federal programs and protections.
 While some private lenders offer flexible terms and forbearance and deferment programs, they don’t provide the same flexibility as Federal Student Aid.

-Consolidating and refinancing can help you take control of your debt, but you should make sure you understand the trade-offs and have the financial security to handle your payments going forward before making changes to your student loans.
+Consolidating and refinancing can help you take control of your debt, but you should ensure you understand the trade-offs and have the financial security to handle your payments going forward before making changes to your student loans.